 (For a comprehensive explanation of what this short article attempts to discuss, go to my fourth book, How to Better Understand the Bible — Dispensationalism Made Simple.
-You can buy it on Amazon or read it on your own devise by going to the books page on this website.
-The book was started approximately two years after this article was written)
+You can buy it on Amazon or read it on your own devise by going to the books page on this website)

 A bible dispensation is a period of time in which God has given responsibility to a particular corporate group of His own choosing for His testimony on the earth.
 In the given time, this group represents God before the world, testifying of His glory.
 God looks for obedience to His will by this entire group representing Him.
 There are only three dispensations – the Jewish, the Christian, and the future millennium.
 All believers should be able to easily see these three dispensations in Scripture.